SaharFriedman/finals_project/README.md

-# 🌱 MyGarden Project
+🌱 Finals Project – Smart Garden Assistant

-A full-stack interactive gardening assistant built with React, Node.js, Python (YOLO model), and MongoDB.
+Welcome to **MyGarden** – a fun, interactive project that combines computer vision, Node.js, and a React frontend to help manage your garden.
+It’s our final project, built with love, some sleepless nights, and lots of plants 🌿.

+## What it does
+- Detects plants in your photos using YOLO models.
+- Provides an interactive web UI to explore your garden.
+- Hooks into a Python microservice for image recognition (and optional weather data).
-This project was designed as a final project by **Sahar Friedman** and **Adar Kliger**.
+- Stores garden info in MongoDB. by **Sahar Friedman** and **Adar Kliger**.

 ---

-## 🚀 Run Instructions
+## Run Instructions

 ### 1. Clone the repository
 ```bash